How we made Tegant VPN even faster!

-At first, it seemed very challenging to see what else we could do to make Tegant even faster than it already is.
+At first, it seemed very challenging to seek out ways in which we could make Tegant even faster than it already is.
 We knew that every time a user taps on the connect button, we had to connect to the central server first to run some checks.
 Moreover, the central server isn’t always located in the same region as the VPN server itself.
-Hence depending on the location of the user, this can slow down the process by a couple of seconds.
+Hence, depending on the location of the user, this can slow down the process by a couple of seconds.

 To speed up the process even further, we had to find out the whereabouts of a bottleneck and find ways in which to improve it.
 The performance tests pointed out the database to be the slowest part of the process.
 So, we laid out a plan for how to improve this.

 Relocating the database closer to the central API

 Whenever the user presses the start button, certain information and security exchanges have to take place.
 The VPN app calls the central API, which in turn connects to the database to store or fetch further details about the user.
 The farther the database is from the API, the more that latency will increase, which leads to a slower experience.
 Having the database locally, on the same server as the API, will speed up the API’s responsiveness significantly.

 The next step was to increase the server’s memory.
 With increased memory available to the server, more tasks can be executed at the same time, which leads to a boost to the system.
 We wanted to make a big difference, so we doubled the memory.